 You should know that most people can and do recover from their eating disorders.
 Many even recover “spontaneously” without direct treatment.
 Yes, eating disorders are very serious, and we must take recovery seriously, but also keep things in perspective as much as possible.

-Yes, have your child enrolled in an appropriate care program.
+If possible, enroll your child in an appropriate care program.
 And do everything you can to learn about eating disorders and to create an environment of healing for your child.
 But you also need to have some patience with the process and give your child the time and space to heal.
 Eating disorders are complex and layered disorders, which means it usually takes time to unpack and treat the underlying conditions.
 Recovery is usually a marathon (with a lot of detours), not a race.
 Prepare accordingly.

 This is an excellent time to learn and practice mindfulness.
 A mindfulness practice can help parents gain perspective even during very difficult times.
 Mindfulness is the practice of being in the present moment only.
 This means that our thoughts are not flying behind us, analyzing what we have done right or wrong, and our thoughts are not flying ahead of us, anticipating what might go right or wrong.
 Instead, we are simply in the moment.

 We almost never need to panic in the present moment.
 Unless we are actively in a life-or-death health crisis, our panic is typically caused by past and future rumination and is thus unhelpful in the present.
 Mindfulness can help us calm our nervous system and reduce our reactions to past and future obsessions.

 If you have a child who has an eating disorder and you are experiencing high levels of stress and suspect you may be experiencing trauma, please seek counseling from a professional therapist, coach, clergy member, or other trusted (and, ideally, trained) person who can help you get the help you need.

 Your pain is valid and serious.
 Parenting a child with an eating disorder is difficult.
 I’m sending you so much love and support as you do this important work.